Informing review committee(s) & parties involved

 The sponsor must report the end of the study to the review committee (MREC or CCMO) via the Research Portal within 56 calendar days of the study's completion.
 This concerns the end date in the Netherlands.
 For multinational studies, the (start and) end date of the study outside the Netherlands may differ.

-For more information, consult the CCMO websiteor the MREC website for local procedures.
+Consult the CCMO website for more information, or the MREC website for local procedures.

 Premature termination

-Premature termination occurs when a study ends earlier than foreseen in the study protocol.
+Premature termination occurs when a study ends earlier than foreseen in the research protocol.

-At Amsterdam UMC, standard procedures for reporting premature termination in medical scientific research are outlined in GCT SOP 02 Reporting deviations & escalations in research involving human subjects.
+At Amsterdam UMC, standard procedures for reporting premature termination in research are outlined in GCT SOP 02 Reporting deviations & escalations in research involving human subjects.

 Clinical trials involving medicinal products